penguintech01/penguintech01.github.io/_posts/2017-05-29-padding-oracle-attack.md

 The only mistake that needs to be made, is for a decryption module to leak whether the padding of the ciphertext that is decrypting, has a valid padding or not!
 Yes, an innocent looking papercut like this, can make your crypto fall apart :smile:

-In this case, the decryption module that leaks this information is called the Padding Oracle The Padding Oracle Attack was initially published by [Vaudenay](http://www.iacr.org/cryptodb/archive/2002/EUROCRYPT/2850/2850.pdf) and it's a side-channel chosen-ciphertext attack that works against the Cipher Block Chaining (CBC) mode and the PKCS7 padding scheme.
+In this case, the decryption module that leaks this information is called the Padding Oracle.
+The Padding Oracle Attack was initially published by [Vaudenay](http://www.iacr.org/cryptodb/archive/2002/EUROCRYPT/2850/2850.pdf) and it's a side-channel chosen-ciphertext attack that works against the Cipher Block Chaining (CBC) mode and the Public Key Cryptography Standards \#7 (PKCS7) padding scheme.
-Side-channel attacks are the attacks that are based on the physical implementation of a cryptosystem.
+Side-channel attacks are those that are based on the implementation of a cryptosystem.
-Chosen-ciphertext attacks, are the enabled when an adversary has the ability to submit chosen ciphertext and decrypt them using a cryptosystem.
+Chosen-ciphertext attacks, are those that enable adversary to submit chosen ciphertexts and decrypt them using a cryptosystem.
 In order to understand how the attack works, we need first to understand how CBC and PKCS7 work.

-## CBC
+### CBC

 Encryption and decryption work with Block Ciphers in their core.
-Imagine the Block Ciphers as black boxes, that get as an input a fixed length key and a fixed length block of plaintext/ciphertext and they spit out the corresponding ciphertext/plaintext block.
+Imagine the Block Ciphers as black boxes, that get as an input a fixed length key, a fixed length block of plaintext/ciphertext and they spit out the corresponding block of ciphertext/plaintext.
 Since these blackboxes have a fixed length input, we need to somehow combine them, so we can enable the encryption/decryption of arbitrary sized inputs.
 This is what Block Cipher Modes are about with CBC being the most popular of them.

 When encrypting a plaintext with a block cipher in CBC mode, then the plaintext input of each block is XOR'ed with the ciphertext output of the previous block cipher.
-That way the slightest change in the plaintext input, will affect all the following blocks on top of its block.
+That way the slightest change in the plaintext input, will affect all the following blocks of its block, apart from the block itself.
-In the case of the first block, then a random block called Initialization Vector is used to XOR the plaintext of the first block before it's encrypted.
+In the case of the first block, then a random block (per plaintext encryption) called Initialization Vector is used to XOR the plaintext of the first block before it's encrypted.

 Here's a visualization of the process: